 In 2015, the exchange, Bursa Malaysia introduced amendments to its listing requirements to include sustainability-related matters, including disclosure on material economic, environmental and social risks and opportunities.
-The exchange subsequently issued a Sustainability Reporting Guide to aid listed issuers in embedding sustainability consideration in their respective entities and reporting on it.
+The exchange subsequently issued a Sustainability Reporting Guide to aid listed issuers in embedding sustainability considerations in their respective entities and reporting on it.

-Within the Association of South East Asian Nations (ASEAN), the ASEAN Capital Markets Forum (ACMF), the grouping of securities regulators from 10 ASEAN jurisdictions, introduced the ASEAN Green Bond Standards in November 2017.
-The ACMF also recently developed the ASEAN Social Bond Standards for financing projects that are socially beneficial.
+Within the Association of South East Asian Nations (ASEAN), the ASEAN Capital Markets Forum (ACMF), the grouping of securities regulators from 10 ASEAN jurisdictions, 6 introduced the ASEAN Green Bond Standards in November 2017.
+7 In 2018, the ACMF also developed the ASEAN Social Bond Standards for financing projects that are socially beneficial.
 Further, it developed the ASEAN Sustainability Bond Standards for financing a combination of both green and social projects that offer environmental and social benefits.
-These standards were introduced by the ACMF to create sustainable asset classes in ASEAN and to meet the region's infrastructure and social development financing needs.
+These standards were introduced by the ACMF to create sustainable asset classes in ASEAN and to meet the region's infrastructure and social development financing needs.8